WeblateOrg/weblate/docs/admin/management.rst

 .. versionaddded:: 2.5

-Imports translation file as a suggestions to given translation.
+Imports translation from the file as a suggestions to given translation.
+It skips translations which are same as existing ones, only different ones are added.

-You should specify existing user using ``--author`` parameter.
+You should specify existing user using ``--author`` parameter (you can create one in the admin interface if needed).

 Example: